lifegpa-bw/heather-ui/README.md

 This is a project for build week at Lambda School.

-My contribution is a landing page and a "About Us" page. https://lifegpa-bw.github.io/heather-ui/index.html
+My contribution is a landing page and a "About Us" page.
+The landing page also has links to a page I made about goal ideas. https://lifegpa-bw.github.io/heather-ui/index.html